Dental implants are artificial tooth roots that are placed into the jawbone to support a replacement tooth or bridge.

 Dental implants are a popular solution for replacing missing teeth, providing a durable, long-lasting option that looks and feels like natural teeth.
 At The Briars Dental Centre, we enhance the implant process with Waterlase technology, ensuring precision and comfort from start to finish.

-- Precision and Comfort: Waterlase reduces the need for traditional drills and blades, minimizing discomfort and speeding up the healing process.
+- Precision and Comfort: Waterlase reduces the need for traditional drills and blades, minimising discomfort and speeding up the healing process.

 - Enhanced Osseointegration: The precision of the Waterlase laser promotes better preparation of the bone, potentially improving the integration of the dental implant.